 CERTUM QDA operates on the basis of enter the Asseco Data Systems S.A. in the register of qualified certification services providers.
-Minister in charge of economy or entity appointed by the minister (National root NCCert) supervise over the certification authority CERTUM QDA activity.
+Minister of Digitalisation or entity appointed by the minister (National Certification Authority NCCert) supervise over the certification authority CERTUM QDA activity.

-Qualified evidences of receipt and submission (including official evidences of receipt and submission) are issued according to certification policies described in Table 5.
+Evidences of receipt and submission (including official evidences of receipt and submission) are issued according to certification policies described in Table 5.